Dear St. James Academy Parents:

 “No excessively tight dresses/clothes, no visible cleavage or low-cut dresses, midriff must be fully covered (no mesh or sheer material) and no crop-top or two piece dresses, solid material must extend from the front to the back with at least two inches showing on both sides of the back, length of the dress should be no shorter than four inches above the knee and any slits in the skirt should not extend above four inches above the knee.”

-If your daughter would like to ask a female Dean to approve her dress in advance of the dance, they would be available during Thunder Block on September 20 and 22.
+If your daughter would like to ask Mrs. Nearmyer, Mrs. Walters, or a female dean to approve their dress in advance of the dance, she may set up a time to meet with any of them during Thunder Block.
 We hope these conversations taking place prior to the dance will provide your daughter reassurance as she enters the dance.
 Our goal is that she’s comfortable and has fun, so asking in advance might give her the confidence that this will be a memorable event.

 To our Parents of Male Students: For the Homecoming dance, male students should wear dress slacks (no jeans or shorts), collared/buttoned shirt, tie, and dress shoes (no tennis shoes or flip flops).